Logo

 3. Inheritance

-• Problem Solved: Avoids code duplication and enables reusability.
+• Problem Solved: Avoids code duplication and enables reusability, code organization, extensibility, and abstraction.

 • Real-world Analogy: A sports car is a kind of car—it shares common features like wheels and engine.